 Performance measures consist of a set of focused metrics that capture the critical aspects of service productivity, efficiency, effectiveness, reliability, and speed; at the same time, these performance measures can be easily reproduced and communicated.
 As the CRT project moves closer to implementation, targets may need to be adjusted to targets that are more reasonable and feasible based on tradeoffs elected.
 Generally, CRT service should meet performance targets related to productivity after 24 months of operation, which would allow time for the rider market to mature.
 Performance targets for on-time performance and average operating speed are expected to be met at the time of service opening.
-One thing to note about the Operating Expenses per Vehicle (passenger coach) Revenue Mile, and Passenger Boardings per Vehicle (passenger coach) Revenue Hour is that a vehicle is the same as a passenger car or coach.
-Multiple passenger cars make up a single train.
+One thing to note about the Operating Expenses per Vehicle (passenger coach) Revenue Mile, and Passenger Boardings per Vehicle (passenger cars make up a single train.